Ducati Desmosedici: GP16

 The Desmosedici GP16 was unveiled in February 2016.
 It ran the first two pre-season tests with race riders Andrea Dovizioso and Andrea Iannone without a livery.
 Ducati's MotoGP boss Gigi Dall'Igna describes the 2016 Desmosedici as an "evolution" of its recent challengers.
 The GP16 was still the fastest bike in a straight line with its extra power.
 The winglets remained from the previous year, albeit now coloured to match the predominantly white and red Desmosedici.

 In the 10th round of the season in Austria, Ducati dominated all sessions.
 Andrea Iannone and Andrea Dovizioso qualified 1st and 3rd respectively.
 In the race, Ducati used their lack of wheelies and extra power to stretch out a gap to Jorge Lorenzo after some laps.
 The two bikes stayed together, with Dovizioso in first for most of the race.
 But Iannone out-braked him and took the lead into the penultimate corner of the last lap.
 The win was the first for Iannone in MotoGP and his first since Moto2 Italy 2012.
 The win was the first for Ducati (and any other manufacturer than Honda or Yamaha) since Casey Stoner won for the team in 2010 Australian Grand Prix.
 Dovizioso finished in 2nd place to mark the first Ducati 1–2 finish since the 2007 Australian Grand Prix.

 In the 17th round of the season at the newly resurfaced Sepang International Circuit in Malaysia, Dovizioso took his second pole of the year in wet conditions.
 At the start, he fell back to 4th while Iannone, who had qualified in 6th place, led briefly before falling to 2nd place.
 He stayed there till he crashed at Turn 9.
 That left Valentino Rossi with Dovizioso at the front and Jorge Lorenzo in a distant 3rd place.
 Rossi ran wide at turn 1 some laps later and fell back by around 1+ seconds per lap.
 'DesmoDovi' held on for his first win with Ducati and his first win since his victory at Donington Park with the Repsol Honda Team in 2009.

 Desmosedici RR

 The Desmosedici RR is a road-legal version of the Desmosedici, first delivered in early 2008.

 Complete MotoGP results

 Motorcycle summary

-These results are accurate up to the 2025 Valencian motorcycle Grand Prix.
+These results are accurate up to the 2026 San Marino Grand Prix.